Felony: Classification by seriousness

 Some felonies are classified as forcible or violent, typically because they contain some element of force or a threat of force against a person and are subject to additional penalties.
 Burglary is also classified as a forcible felony in some jurisdictions including Illinois and Florida.

 "The common law divided participants in a felony into four basic categories: (1) first-degree principals, those who committed the crime in question; (2) second-degree principals, aiders and abettors present at the scene of the crime; (3) accessories before the fact, aiders and abettors who helped the principal before the basic criminal event took place; and (4) accessories after the fact, persons who helped the principal after the basic criminal event took place.
 In the course of the 20th century, however, American jurisdictions eliminated the distinction among the first three categories."
 Gonzales v.
 Duenas-Alvarez, (citations omitted).

 Consequences

-In many parts of the United States, a felon can experience long-term legal consequences persisting after the end of their imprisonment.
+In many parts of the United States, a felon can experience long-term legal consequences persisting after the end of their incarceration.
 The status and designation as a "felon" is considered permanent and is not extinguished upon sentence completion even if parole, probation or early release was given.
 The status can be cleared only by a successful appeal or executive clemency.
 However, felons may qualify for restoration of some rights after a certain period of time has passed.

 The consequences felons experience in most states include: